Can Rich Millennials Be Convinced to Give Their Money Away?

 When Emily Kirkland, a self-described climate-change activist, was attempting to come to terms with the fact that she has what she describes as “direct access” to a trust fund worth hundreds of thousands of dollars, she did what many of us would do: She turned to the internet.

-And that was how she discovered Resource Generation, the almost 20-year-old nonprofit that works with men and women of wealth between the ages of 18 and 35 to encourage them to devote a portion of their financial assets to left-wing causes including addressing the economic divides between the haves and the have-nots, and race and gender discrimination.
+And that was how she discovered Resource Generation, the almost 20-year-old nonprofit that works with wealthy people between the ages of 18 and 35 to encourage them to devote a portion of their financial assets to left-wing causes including addressing the economic divides between the haves and the have-nots, and race and gender discrimination.

 “[Before] I found Resource Generation, I felt deep confusion about how to align my values around social justice, equity, political equality with the resources I have access to because of my family’s wealth,” says Kirkland, 26, who grew up in New York and California, and now lives in Phoenix where she works in communications for progressive causes.
 “It never crossed my mind that such an organization could exist.”